redding/dk/README.md

 end
 ```

 Each callback can be optionally configured with a set of params.
 These tasks will be run in the order they are added before/after the `run!` method of the current task.
-Using `halt` does not affect whether callbacks are run or not.
+The [`halt` helper](https://github.com/redding/dk#halt) does not stop these callbacks from running.

 #### Default SSH Hosts